Shiurim & Adult Education

 Learning is a vital part of our ethos and vision and we would like to respond to our members needs and requirements.
 Initially the Dayan has established a programme offering weekly sessions for both men and women but please do let us know if you would like any additional learning sessions and we will do our best to find you a suitable chavruta.

-THOUGHTS ON MIKETZ BY RABBI WILKINSON
+THOUGHTS ON BEHAR BECHUKOTAI BY RABBI WILKINSON

-Wishing you Chanukah sameach, Shabbat shalom and Chodesh tov.
+Shabbat shalom and chodesh tov.

 Learning Opportunities